 - Change shoreline jurisdiction or environment designations

-A “gap analysis” (PDF 137 KB) will identify areas where the SMP is out of compliance with the SMA, the Comprehensive Plan and development regulations, and address issues that have come up with shoreline projects since adoption.
-The gap analysis (PDF 96 KB) will also identify where the wetland and stream regulations could be amended for consistency with recent science or for clarity, before being incorporated into the SMP.
-Staff and our consultant will draft revised SMP and Wetland Stream regulations based on the gap analysis and post them to this website prior to study sessions in in front of the Planning Commission and Houghton Community Council in February.
+A “gap analysis” (PDF 137kb) will identify areas where the SMP is out of compliance with the SMA, the Comprehensive Plan and development regulations, and address issues that have come up with shoreline projects since adoption.
+The gap analysis (PDF 96kb) will also identify where the wetland and stream regulations could be amended for consistency with recent science or for clarity, before being incorporated into the SMP.
+Staff and our consultant drafted revised SMP and Wetland Stream regulations based on the gap analysis and posted them to this website prior to study sessions in in front of the Planning Commission and Houghton Community Council in February.
+The second draft was posted before the joint City/Ecology public hearing in April.
+A final draft of all amendments for the public hearing in July is now available for review.
 The City will also share the drafts with interested representatives from agencies, tribes, and neighboring jurisdictions.

 Consultant’s role in the update process: The City has hired The Watershed Company, a Kirkland-based environmental consulting firm with extensive experience working with other jurisdictions in the region, to provide advice on the amendments and assist with the technical analysis.
 Technical work that The Watershed Company assisted with includes: determining consistency of the proposed SMP amendments with the Shoreline Management Act and the Growth Management Act, helping draft amendments to the SMP and to the wetland and stream regulations, and ensuring that any proposed changes are grounded in science and help balance the various competing objectives of the SMP, including environmental protection, and allowing multiple uses of the shoreline.
 All technical work by The Watershed Company has been reviewed by the City prior to integration into the proposed SMP amendments.